Nitra: Culture

 Nitra is home to several museums and galleries.
-The Museum of the Nitra Region supervises collection objects on several fields (Archaeology, Ethnography, Numismatics, Geology and Zoology).
-Since 1993, it has also an exhibition of the most precisious artifacts discovered by the Archeological Institute in Nitra.
-The exhibition contains more than 2,200 gold, silver and other objects, among them golden-plated plaques from (pre-)Great Moravian hillfort Bojná.
+The Museum of the Nitra Region supervises a collection of objects in several fields (Archaeology, Ethnography, Numismatics, Geology, and Zoology).
+Since 1993, it has also had an exhibition of the most precious artifacts discovered by the Archeological Institute in Nitra.
+The exhibition contains more than 2,200 gold, silver, and other objects, among them golden-plated plaques from (pre-)Great Moravian hillfort Bojná.
 The Diocesan Museum of the Nitra Diocese on the Nitra Castle exhibits the facsimile of documents and archaeological discoveries closely connected to the origin of Christianity in Slovakia, including the oldest manuscript from the territory of Slovakia (the Nitra Gospel Book, 1083).
-Open-air museum "Osada Lupka" is a reconstruction of Slavic village from early Middle Ages.
-The Slovak Agricultural Museum specializes on the history of agriculture and is the only one of its kind in Slovakia.
-The museum has also open-air exposition (skanzen).
+Open-air museum "Osada Lupka" is a reconstruction of a Slavic village from the early Middle Ages.
+The Slovak Agricultural Museum specializes in the history of agriculture and is the only one of its kind in Slovakia.
+The museum also has an open-air exposition (skanzen).
 The Mission Museum of Nations and Cultures exhibits objects from missionary activities.
-The Museum of Jewish Culture in the synagogue presents culture and history and has a permanent exposition dedicated to the Holocaust.
+The Museum of Jewish Culture in the synagogue presents culture and history and has a permanent exhibition dedicated to the Holocaust.

 There are two theaters in Nitra: the Andrej Bagar Theatre (Divadlo Andreja Bagara) and the Old Theatre of Karol Spišák (Staré Divadlo Karola Spišáka) (Karol Spišák Old Theatre).
 The Nitra Amphitheater is one of the largest in Slovakia.

 Nitra's main arts museum is the Nitra Gallery.
 Another popular gallery is The Foyer Gallery, a part of the Old Theatre of Karol Spišák.
 A permanent exhibition of prestigious Jewish painter Shraga Weil is installed in the Exhibition Hall of the Nitra Synagogue.

-Nitra is the home town of popular Slovak music bands Gladiátor, Horkýže Slíže, Desmod, Zoči Voči and Borra.
+Nitra is the home town of popular Slovak music bands :sk:Gladiátor, Horkýže Slíže, Desmod, :sk:Zoči Voči and Borra.